Copy Week 2 assignment from Sharon's log into your learning log:

 Bill Nye the Science Guy says that smart phones can actually make you smarter, because they help free up memory you’d normally use for mundane information, so you can use it for something else. |

+Rather than making us smarter, mobile devices reduce our cognitive ability in measurable ways.
 You are quickly conditioned to attend to lots of attention-grabbing signals, beeps and buzzes, so you jump from one task to the other and you don’t concentrate.

 |

-It depends on how you use them!
+Do you think the answer depends on how you use them?

 Comments (0)